lamberta/devkit-doc/native/ios-setup.md

 Once your game is configured properly for iOS, you're ready to install it!

 ## Setting Up a New Mobile Device

+If you have set up an Apple Developer account then you will need to add new mobile devices to your portal before using them.

 In Xcode, open the Organizer.
 On the devices tab on the left, select the name of the new connected device.
 At the bottom of the Organizer, press the (+) [Add To Portal] button.
 This will add the device to your developer portal.